Lars-Erik Torph: Death

 At the 1989 Monte Carlo Rally, Torph was not competing but only doing the reconnaissance (recce) to help fellow Swedish rally driver Fredrik Skoghag regarding pacenotes on icy surface.
 While taking a break from recce duties, Torph and his co-driver Bertil-Rune Rehnfeldt went to spectate the fifth stage of the rally.
 Italian driver Alex Fiorio lost control of his Lancia Delta Integrale, and then regained it only to go off the road and down an embankment on the other side.
 At about 145 km/h (90 mph), the car crashed into Torph and Rehnfeldt, killing both.
 Fiorio and his co-driver Luigi Pirollo were unhurt.
-Witnesses said that hitting a bump had caused Fiorio to lose control of his car.
 Skoghag withdrew from the event, and Lancia's factory team Martini Lancia locked out the podium with drivers Miki Biasion 1st, Didier Auriol 2nd and Bruno Saby 3rd.